arnavdeore25/Prompt-Token-Optimizer/README.md

 python server.py
 ```

-Or use the included helper:
+Or use the included Windows helper, which checks for Ollama, pulls the default model, installs Python dependencies, and starts the server:

 ```powershell
 run.bat